mbsabath/large_data_in_R/Large-Data-in-R.md

 repo for your use.

-Note: This course assumes that you are comfortable using the command line and are working on a unix based system (MacOS or Linux).
+Note: This course assumes that you are comfortable using the command line and are working on a Unix based system (MacOS or Linux).
 The assistance I’ll be able to provide for attendees with windows computers will be limited.